jpswelch/NFT-dashboard/README.md

     // 2.
 Set your blockchain chain ID where your NFT collection contract address is deployed (see below for value options) "block_chain_id": "137",

     // 3.
 Set the default title of your dashboard.
-If found, this template uses the NFT Collection name for the title.
+If found, this template uses the NFT Collection name automatically for the title.
     "title": "My NFT Collection",

     // 4.
 (Optional) Boolean for displaying the floor price chart